felfelyuen/tp/docs/DeveloperGuide.md

 4. This is achieved with the `Deck#checkQuestionAndAnswer` helper method.
 5. The `Deck#checkQuestionAndAnswer` helper method returns the valid strings of question and answer.
 6. A new flashcard is then created using the question and answer and added to the current selected deck.

-**Handling of edge cases:**
-* **Contains all arguments**: Arguments should have both question and answer fields
-* **Correct indices**: The index of the start of the question and answer is valid.
-* **Correct order**: The question comes before the answer.

-If the arguments are invalid, the exception `FlashCLIArgumentException` will be thrown with a custom message which is shown to the user.

 ### 3.1.2.
 Edit a flashcard